Almost 40 Abandoned and Derelict Vessels (ADV) Removed So Far…!

 Natural Resources Conservation Service

 The North Carolina Coastal Federation (federation) has partnered with the N.C.
 Division of Coastal Management (DCM) to secure over $2 million dollars to expand previous hurricane debris cleanup efforts, and address the removal of abandoned and derelict vessels in coastal waters.
 The Division of Coastal Management received funding from the Emergency Watershed Program run by the Natural Resources Conservation Service (NRCS).
 This federal funding is matched with an additional $250,000 appropriated by the N.C.
 General Assembly to DCM.
-Vessel removals began in the central and southeast coast of N.C in late March 2021 and will remove over 18 vessels under this grant.
+Vessel removals began in the central and southeast coast of N.C in late March 2021.
+AS of July 31, 19 of the 24 targeted vessels have been removed.
+The remaining 5 vessels will be removed by the end of August.

 National Fish and Wildlife Foundation